ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 Getting deis-store going with ceph osd and radosgw is a close second.
 Eventually, that will be rolled into deis 0.13, it's just a waiting game at this point.
 With deis-store for wal-e backending deis-database, clustered postgres is a reality.

-HA mysql with something multi-master, perhaps with galera, would be incredibly useful.

 HA redis is another personal goal.
 Sharding redis with twemproxy is nice as well.
 Having redis handle SLAVEOF automagically to the etcd leader on the loss of a master node would be even better.